-Where a not-for-profit organisation engages in a fundraising activity involving the supply of goods or services in an organised, continuous and repetitive way, it will likely be operating in trade or commerce.
+'Trade or commerce' extends beyond profit-making activities.
+Where a not-for-profit organisation engages in a fundraising activity involving the supply of goods or services in an organised, continuous and repetitive way, it is likely to be operating in trade or commerce.